Deborah E. Citrin, M.D.

 Biography

-Dr. Citrin is a graduate of the Duke University School of Medicine, where she also participated in the Howard Hughes Medical Student Research Fellow Program.
-She completed an Internship in Internal Medicine at Washington Hospital Center and completed her residency training at the National Cancer Institute.
-She joined the Radiation Oncology Branch in 2005 and is currently a Senior Investigator in the Radiation Oncology Branch.
-Dr. Citrin also serves as a CCR Deputy Director.
+Dr. Citrin received an M.D. from Duke University, where she also participated in the Howard Hughes Medical Student Research Fellow Program.
+She completed an internship in Internal Medicine at Washington Hospital Center and completed her residency training at the National Cancer Institute.
+She is board certified in Radiation Oncology by the American Board of Radiology.

 Selected Publications